apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 {{#include ../../../test/tla/bin-search/BinSearch2.tla:46:51}}
 ```

 The above lines do not deserve a lot of explanation.
-As you have guessed,
+As you have probably guessed,
 `Len(INPUT_SEQ)` computes the length of the input sequence.

 **Update variables.** Having done all the preparatory work, we are now ready to